Frieren360/proxmox-restore-script/README.md

 ## Setup

-Each remote node is expected to have a file in /usr/local/bin/proxmox-restore.sh without the ssh logic.
+Each remote node is expected to have a file in /usr/local/bin/proxmox-restore.sh without the ssh logic (this is the proxmox-remote-restore.sh file).
 This is so that the master vnode that the main script is being run from, can remotely run the script on each node without entering a massive loop.

 ## Examples